WoltLab/docs.woltlab.com/docs/migration_wsc-30_php.md

 ## Re-Evaluate HTML Messages

-{% include callout.html content="You need to manually set the disallowed bbcodes in order to avoid unintentional bbcode evaluation.
-Please see [this commit](https://github.com/WoltLab/WCF/commit/7e058783da1378dda5393a9bb4df9cfe94e5b394) for a reference implementation inside worker processes." type="warning" %}
+!!! warning "You need to manually set the disallowed bbcodes in order to avoid unintentional bbcode evaluation.
+Please see [this commit](https://github.com/WoltLab/WCF/commit/7e058783da1378dda5393a9bb4df9cfe94e5b394) for a reference implementation inside worker processes."

 The HtmlInputProcessor only supported two ways to handle an existing HTML message: